CalvinJuliana/secure-learn-key/README.md

 2. Deploy the contract: `npx hardhat deploy --network localhost`
 3. Copy the contract address to `ui/.env.local`
 4. Restart the frontend dev server

+### FHEVM Not Initialized

+If you see "FHEVM instance not initialized" errors:

+1. Check your network connection
+2. Ensure you're connected to the correct network (localhost or Sepolia)
+3. Wait a few seconds for FHEVM to initialize
+4. Refresh the page if the issue persists

 ## 📄 License